SAP-archive/helm-broker/docs/proposals/secure-addon-installation/secure-addon-installation.md

  <img alt="arch" src="./install.svg"/>
 </p>

-> **NOTE:** The above solution works for both User and ServiceAccount.
+> **NOTE:** This solution works for both User and ServiceAccount.
 Kubernetes client should be configured in such a way:
 > - for User, the **{USERNAME}** should be used
 > - for ServiceAccount, the **system:serviceaccount:{NAMESPACE}:{SERVICEACCOUNT}** should be used
 >
 > Naming is already handled by the Service Catalog webhook and **userInfo.username** contains a proper value.

-#### Uninstall
+#### Uninstallation

-The new uninstall workflow consists of the following steps:
+The new uninstallation workflow consists of the following steps:

-1. The user using Console UI, or using kubectl, or the Kubernetes controller (technical user) deletes a ServiceInstance.
+1. The user deletes a ServiceInstance using Console UI, kubectl, or the Kubernetes controller (technical user).
 2. Service Catalog uses the identity of the last user that created or modified the instance.
 3. Service Catalog sends the deprovisioning request to Helm Broker with the info on the last user that created or modified the instance specified in the header.
-4. Helm Broker ignores the user's identity and uses **cluster-admin** ServiceAccount which has admin permissions to delete a release from the cluster.
+4. Helm Broker ignores the user's identity and uses the **cluster-admin** ServiceAccount which has admin permissions to delete a release from the cluster.

 <p align="center">
  <img alt="arch" src="./uninstall.svg"/>